yashraj01-se/LangGraph/README.md

 ---

-# Agentic AI & LangGraph Learning Journey

-*A structured progression through modern agent systems, inspired by the CampusX LangGraph course.*

----

 ## 📌 Overview

 This repository documents a hands-on exploration of **Agentic AI**, **LangGraph**, and the system-level architecture behind modern AI workflows.
-The goal is to understand how reliable, stateful, event-driven agents are engineered — beyond simple tutorials, focusing on how production-grade patterns come together.
+The focus is on understanding how reliable, stateful, event-driven agents are engineered — not just running tutorials, but grasping how production-grade patterns fit together.

 ---